 Helps with Runny Stools

 For stomach troubles on the opposite end of the spectrum, pumpkin is still an invaluable tool for your dog.
-As a matter of fact, many people recommend adding a bit of canned pumpkin to your dog’s food if they have diarrhea.
+In fact, many people recommend adding a bit of canned pumpkin to your dog’s food if they have diarrhea.

 It has the added bonus of adding hydration back into their diet too, which can be essential during bouts of upset stomach.